joejcollins/atlanta-shore/reports/statistician/cardiff_opportunity_2024.md

 to predict the timeline for biodiversity gains in the new enclosures.
-The objective is to employ machine learning techniques to predict Ellenberg indicator values (EIVs) and National Vegetation Classification (NVC) from geolocated images.
+The objective is to employ machine learning techniques to predict Ellenberg indicator values (EIVs) and British National Vegetation Classification (NVC) from geolocated images.
 This predictive model aims to confirm changes in biodiversity as they occur, eliminating the necessity for a detailed botanical survey.

 # Objective

-Utilize machine learning techniques to predict Ellenberg indicator values (EIVs) and National Vegetation Classification (NVC) from geolocated images.
+Utilize machine learning techniques to predict Ellenberg indicator values (EIVs) and British National Vegetation Classification (NVC) from geolocated images.
 The focus is on automatically extracting features, such as shape descriptors and leaf area index, to generate a model predicting EIVs and NVC for images from the two additional enclosures.